akka/akka/akka-docs/rst/java/io.rst

 the remote endpoint.
 Pending writes will be flushed.
 If the close is successful, the listener will be notified with ``Closed``.

-``ConfirmedClose`` will close the sending direction of the connection by sending a ``FIN`` message, but receives will continue until the remote endpoint closes the connection, too.
+``ConfirmedClose`` will close the sending direction of the connection by sending a ``FIN`` message, but data will continue to be received until the remote endpoint closes the connection, too.
 Pending writes will be flushed.
 If the close is successful, the listener will be notified with ``ConfirmedClosed``.

 ``Abort`` will immediately terminate the connection by sending a ``RST`` message to the remote endpoint.
 Pending